refinedev/refine/documentation/blog/2022-11-17-antd-dynamic-form.md

  </p>
 </details>

-This is a duplicate of the form component we created inside the `PostCreate` page earlier, with the exception of the `<Edit>` component we're using to wrap the form instead of the former - `<Create>` component.
+This is a duplicate of the form component we created inside the `UserCreate` page earlier, with the exception of the `<Edit>` component we're using to wrap the form instead of the former - `<Create>` component.

 `<Edit>` is a refine component for wrapping form components that are meant for editing and updating data responses.
 The `<Edit>` component provides actions such as `save`, `delete`, and `refresh` buttons that can be used in a form.